labsyspharm/harvardtissueatlas/README.md

     {% include left-column-head-table.html labels=labels values=values %}
     ```
     **NOTE:** *capture* is used here to specify the *values* content, because it allows for syntax highlighting in the editor. *assign* can be used as well, but will not provide highlighting.
-- **Video** - Vimeo video support is available via the *vimeo* include file.
+- **Video: Vimeo** - Vimeo video support is available via the *vimeo* include file.
 Basic usage is as follows:
     ```
     {% include vimeo.html id="158396727" %}
     ```